 Was the patent office open on Christmas?
 I had a hard time imagining government workers in the patent office awarding patents on Christmas day.
 But the bottle seems to be proof that indeed, the business of the patent office was not interrupted by Christmas, at least back in 1923.

 I asked my Dad about this.
 Oh yes, he said.
 Christmas didn't use to be the big deal that it is now.
 So I keep the bottle in the collection on my window sill.
-A very tangible reminder of how much our country has changed over a not very long period.
+A very tangible reminder of how much our c

 No comments: